Population synthesis of double neutron stars: Results

 \subsection{Example of a binary evolution}

 In subsection \ref{ewolucja} we described our phenomenological model of pulsar evolution.
-In Fig. \ref{pdpex} we present an example of an evolutionary path leading to the formation of a double neutron star.
-The example is based on the model AF.
+In Fig. \ref{pdpex} we present an example of an evolutionary path for one of the simulated binaries.
+This example is based on the AF model, founded on the S\textsc{tar}T\textsc{rack} model A with full spin regardless of the total accreted mass.

+The pulsars are born with a rotational period $P_{ini}=10\;{\rm ms}$ at the birth line (the dotted line on Fig. \ref{pdpex}).
+The initial value of the magnetic field, which determines the spin period derivative, is drawn from a flat distribution as described in Section \ref{ewolucja}.